innoq/microservice-consul/README.md

   project .
 Note that the CustomerClient won't use Hystrix.
 This way you can see how a crash of the Customer microservices makes the Order microservice useless.
 - Hystrix has a dashboard.
-[Turbine](https://github.com/netflix/Turbine) can be used to combine the data from multiple sources i.e. `hystrix.stream`s. **Unfortunately this does not work at the moment.**

 How To Run